thoughtworks/twde-datalab/decision_tree_overview.md

 ### Step 1: Denormalization (`src/merger.py`)
-We denormalize the data because machine learning algorithms, which typically prefer one input matrix.
-Denormalization turns n > 1 tables into 1 table, with redundant features.
+We denormalize the data because machine learning algorithms typically prefer one input matrix.
+Denormalization turns n > 1 tables into 1 table.
+This one table is not typically how you'd like to store data in a database -- we're undoing the entire benefit gained from relational databases.

-We can have a table called sales, and a table called stores, which we combine into a table which communicates the same data but less efficiently.
+Suppose there is a table called sales and a table called stores, which we combine into a table which communicates the same data but less efficiently.
 #### Sales:

 |Transaction Id| Item | Store Name |